-Metallic epoxy coatings are installed in the same manner as any other multi-coat system with the exception of the additional process of having to manipulate the pigment in the metallic coat or adding metallic solvents.
-If you are thinking about applying a floor coating yourself, you will need a minimum of two people to install the metallic coat however.
+Metallic epoxy coatings are installed in the same manner as any other multi-coat system, with the exception of the additional process of having to manipulate the pigment in the metallic coat or adding metallic solvents.
+If you are thinking about applying a floor coating yourself, you will need a minimum of two people due to the time constraints involved with these steps.

 Most metallic coats are applied with a notched trowel or squeegee and then back rolled with a 3/8” roller or looped roller to provide for a thicker film.
 This allows for the metallic pigments to be moved around throughout the epoxy.
 Because of the thicker coat, a gallon will only go about 50 square feet.
 As a result, someone needs to be mixing additional batches while the other person is applying the epoxy.